cybex-gmbh/transmorpher/README.md

 To interchange the class, which is responsible for initiating transcoding, simply create a new class which implements the `TranscodeInterface`.
 An example implementation, which dispatches a job, can be found at `App\Classes\Transcode.php`.
-You will also have to adjust the configuration value.
+You will also have to adjust the configuration value:

 ```php
 'transcode_class' => App\Classes\YourTranscodeClass::class,